To feed or not to feed…

 As with most things in beekeeping, try to look forward at least a couple months.
 If your bees have plenty right now then they won’t starve over dearth but keep a close eye on their stores as dearth progresses.
 You may find they have eaten up much of what they have stored by late summer.
 That’s fine and you’ll still have time to feed if necessary before cold weather.
 However, ignoring them and waiting until the winter is imminent will not give them time to ripen (reduce moisture) syrup given too late in the season so plan accordingly and always look forward a couple months.

-Other factors: If you have a weak hive sitting in close proximity to strong hives they may be robbed by weaker hives.
+Other factors: If you have a weak hive sitting in close proximity to strong hives they may be robbed by the stronger hives.
 The past few years I have used open feeding at a distance from the hives to give the bees something to gather.
 The stronger hives seem to dominate the open feeders and I get the impression I’m paying off the stronger hives to prevent them from robbing the weaker.
 Oh, well.

 We had a commercial beekeeper speak at a meeting a few years ago that said he open feeds with buckets but severely limits the amount of feed available by limiting the number of holes on the bottom of the feeder to just a few.
 The bees know feed is there and work the feeder but it takes a while to drain the feeder.
 I’ve tried doing this but at some point the limited access creates rather brutal fighting for the syrup.
 It’s an unpleasant sight.